Guidelines for authors

 Local compilation

-Make sure that you are able to build your manuscript as a standard notebook on your system before proceeding to the next step.
+Before proceeding to the next step, make sure that you are able to build your manuscript as a standard notebook on your system by running the following command in a terminal:

 # will render both to html and PDF

-To customise title, authors, date, abstract and so on, you should modify the _quarto.yml file.
-By default, it looks like this:
+All yaml metadata should preferably be placed in the _quarto.yml file.
+To customise title, authors, date, abstract and so on, you should modify _quarto.yml which by default looks like this:

 project: